BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 Users' claimed that they were being logged out during continuous usage of application (e.g. during clicking through menu).
 I was trying to reproduce those unexpected logouts on my own but it resulted in failure.
-First idea about possible cause of logouts led me to thinking that users were logged out due to exceeded idle timeout available.
+First idea about possible cause of logouts led me to think that users were logged out due to exceeded idle timeout available.
 My assumptions were denied by clients (and by me) so I started looking for the help in the Internet.
 I was not able to find a clear way to deal with those kind of problems so I prepared a plan to figure out the solution.